DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-21-anonymised-applications-research.md

 When questioned further, participants said that the majority of the removed information was not required to sift applications.
 The exception was the criminal record and professional misconduct details.

 Some participants felt that the detail of references could be withheld until after an offer had been accepted.
-Others felt that there may be value in seeing references at the shortlisting stage, as they could help providers decide whether to invite the candidate to interview.
+Others felt that there may be value in seeing references when shortlisting applications, as they could help providers decide whether to invite the candidate to interview.

 ### Information needed after after shortlisting

-Participants said that applications cannot remain anonymous after the shortlisting stage.
+Participants said that applications cannot remain anonymous after shortlisting.
 They need the candidate’s name and contact details to invite them to interview.

 They also said that they would probably want to include the candidate’s name when they send the application to their partner schools as a PDF.
 They do this after deciding to shortlist a candidate for interview.